 Congratulations to the Wildcat boys 400 relay team which placed fifth in the Div.
 V state meet final today in Columbus with a time of 43.71 to earn a spot on the podium.
 Members of the relay team were Lucas Caldwell, Auden Hemminger, Adyn Smith, and Landon Rich.

-about 1 month ago, Steve Barr
+3 months ago, Steve Barr

 State Placers